 But back to the Tsunami… Its tip has the perfect shape, size, squishiness, and curve to hit my A-spot without ever giving my cervix any grief.
 And that’s the main reason that the Tsunami will remain in the top drawer of my sex toy storage system, along with other all-time favorites like the Fling and the Amethyst.
 When I’m craving deep, satisfying, intuitive A-spot stimulation (with some kickass G-spot rubbing to boot), I’ll reach for the Tsunami.

-Now, before I go all crazy and demand that every one of my readers buy one of these dildos, let’s just make sure you know what you’re getting into… This toy is 1 3/4” at its widest point.
+Now, before I demand that every one of my readers buy one of these dildos, let’s just make sure you know what you’re getting into… This toy is 1 ¾" at its widest point.
 It’s squishy, so I can fit it inside me even though I’m on the smaller side, but it needs plenty of lube.
 If you’re tiny, you’ll want to skip this one (or just use the upper half, which, frankly, robs you of the toy’s greatest advantage).
 Likewise, if you don’t like texture, this is definitely not the dildo for you.
 And if you’re a size queen in search of something to stretch you and fill you up, the Tsunami won’t do it.

 But if you like ridges on your G-spot, and firm but sweet A-spot stimulation, and both of those things in tandem… well, you need the Tsunami, pronto.

 Thanks so much, PinkCherry.ca, for this stunning piece of silicone!